on one of

 Membership Year: Membership is for the calendar year (January to December).
 Reduced rates are applicable for new members joining late in the year .

 Adult Tournaments: Full members of the League (not Associate or Introductory Members) may participate in NSW Chess Association tournaments without joining that association.

-* The discounted fees for joining late in the year are for that year's membership, ending in December.
+* The discounted fees for new members joining late in the year are for that year's membership, ending in December.
 The full year's fee is applicable for renewals, even if rejoining late in the year.